j0912345/pvz2_obb_tools/README.md

 # read this
-these are tools for modding pvz2. currently very incomplete,
+these are tools for modding pvz2. currently very incomplete, your currently best off looking at other places for pvz2 modding tools.
-your currently best of looking at other places for pvz2 modding tools. or just the sunflower nation discord
+(or just the sunflower nation discord)
 # what you need to run
 1. python 3.10
 2. numpy installed